 DESCRIPTION: This application is for expansion of an existing mineral extraction operation.
-The existing operation is a legal non-conforming (NC) site.
-Because the expansion area goes beyond the NC site boundaries, a conditional use permit (CUP) for mineral extraction is required.
-The proposed CUP area is 22 acres.
-The NC site has been in operation for over 80 years, by different operators and for various durations.
+The existing 9 acre operation is a legal non-conforming (NC) site.
+NC sites do not adhere to the same conditions as conditional use permits for mineral extraction.
+Because the expansion area goes beyond the boundaries of the NC site, a conditional use permit (CUP) for mineral extraction is required.
+The expansion area is approximately 23 acres in size.
+After feedback from at the town level, the applicant offered to extend the boundary of the CUP area as originally proposed, to include the existing NC site.
+This is significant because if approved, CUP 2563 will effectively negate the NC site status.

-OBSERVATIONS: The existing use of the property is agricultural crops.
+OBSERVATIONS: The existing use of the property that is not currently used for mineral extraction, is agricultural crops.
 Surrounding land uses include agricultural uses, single-family residences and mineral extraction.
 There are single-family residences along Old Stage Road, and a residential subdivision is located approximately 0.55 miles from the eastern boundary of the proposed CUP area.
 To the southeast, an existing active mineral extraction site is located approximately 0.27 miles from the southern boundary of the proposed CUP area.